UPPMAX/UPPMAX-documentation/docs/software/matlab.md

 - For Bianca (from web-browser): <https://bianca.uppmax.uu.se>

-You may want to confer our UPPMAX ThinLinc user guide
+You may want to confer our UPPMAX [ThinLinc user guide](http://docs.uppmax.uu.se/getting_started/login_rackham/#thinlinc-all-platforms).

 ## How to run parallel jobs